doctrine/migrations/UPGRADE.md

   use `migrations:list` instead.
 - The `--write-sql` option for `migrations:migrate` and `migrations:execute` does not imply dry-run anymore,
 use the `--dry-run` parameter instead.
-- The `migrations:migrate` command will return a non-zero exit code if there are no migrations to execute, use the `--allow-no-migration` parameter to have a zero exit code.

 ## Migrations table